Stand out and learn more about the job opportunity

 Each job interview question is an opportunity to stand out and learn more about the opportunity you’re pursuing.
 And you can often use the information you learn in one interview to give better answers to questions in future interviews.

 One last thing—don’t force it!
-Having these 10 job interview questions you can ask will help you make sure you have at least a couple good questions ready when you get the chance.
+Having these 10 questions to ask in an interview will help you make sure you have at least a couple good questions ready when you get the chance.
 But if you’re out of time or have already addressed all of your questions, it’s ok to just tell the interviewer that you don’t have anymore questions and thank them for their time.